Last updated: 21st January 2021

 Can I move home during the coronavirus pandemic?

 Yes.
-The government has confirmed that you can move home during the lockdown in England (5th November to 2nd December 2020), Wales (if you can’t delay your move until after the firebreak lockdown), Northern Ireland and Scotland, as long as it can be done so safely.
+The government has confirmed that you can move home in England (across all restriction tiers), Wales, Northern Ireland and Scotland, even if you live in a high alert level local area or you’re in lockdown, as long as it can be done so safely.

 What to do if you feel ill, or someone in your household is ill